Chinese New Year Peanut Cookies (花生饼) are a traditional Chinese New Year treat. Each melting, crunchy, toasty bite is cause for celebration!

-- Drizzle half of the oil into the bowl.
+- Drizzle half of the cooking oil into the bowl.
 Mix with the wooden spoon/spatula.
-Then knead the mixture by hand, adding additional oil by tablespoons, until a smooth dough forms (about 5 minutes) and a teaspoon of dough can be rolled into a ball without crumbling.
+Then knead the mixture by hand, adding additional oil by tablespoons, until a smooth dough forms (about 5 minutes) and a teaspoon of dough can be rolled into small cookie balls without crumbling.
 Depending on how finely the peanut are ground the amount of oil needed will vary.
 Some of the oil may not be used.

 - Scoop teaspoon portions of dough (about 10 grams) and roll into balls.
 Place on the prepared baking sheet at least 1 inch apart.
 Press a peanut half into the top of each dough ball.

 - Lightly beat the egg with a teaspoon of water to make an egg wash.
-Use a pastry brush to brush the wash over each cookie ball.
+Use a pastry brush to brush the wash over the top of each cookie ball.
 Optional: Sprinkle granulated sugar over the egg wash coated dough balls.